Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says to use it 'to find the most actively traded BRC-20 tokens,' providing clear context.
-It does not mention alternatives or exclusion cases, but the purpose is well-defined.
+The description explicitly says 'Use this to find the most actively traded BRC-20 tokens,' providing clear context.
+It does not explicitly state when not to use or mention alternatives, but the context is sufficient.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.